Should I Run a Dehumidifier All Day in the Basement?

 This article is different from a buying guide because the machine is already part of the conversation.
 The question now is how to use it well, not just how to choose one.
 If you are still deciding on the equipment itself, start with choosing the right basement dehumidifier.

-Should you run a basement dehumidifier all day?
+Should a basement dehumidifier run all the time?

 People often worry that if the machine runs for many hours, something must be wrong.
 Sometimes the concern is about electricity.
 Sometimes it is about safety.
 Sometimes it is simply that the basement never seems to feel fully dry and the unit appears to run constantly.